mylesmaxie0/mylesmaxie0/README.md

 ## About Me

-> 🎓 Computing major with hands-on experience in system administration, network troubleshooting, and customer service.
-Skilled in Windows Server, Active Directory, and Group Policy management.
-Strong foundation in networking, cybersecurity, and cloud technologies.
+> 🎓 I am a Computing major with a strong passion for analyzing and mitigating cyber threats.
+I have a solid foundation in IT and cybersecurity principles, as well as hands-on experience leveraging industry-standard tools like Splunk and Azure Sentinel for log analysis, threat detection, and security monitoring.
+I am seeking to gain hands-on experience in the security operations domain of cybersecurity and further develop my skills in threat analysis and incident response.

 > ### Certifications